simonpao/telegraph-hid/README.md

 # Input / Output

 Pulses on GPIO pins 0, 1, and 2 will be interpreted as Morse Code according to their duration.
-GPIO 3 will be turned on in time with the pressing of the telegraph key to illuminate an incandescent light with the use of a MOSFET transister acting as a digital switch.
+GPIO 3 will be turned on in time with the pressing of the telegraph key to illuminate an incandescent light with the use of a MOSFET transistor acting as a digital switch.

 GPIO 0 will convert morse code to UPPER case ASCII characters.